LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 ---
 ```

 You don't need to worry too much about YAML syntax (here's the [Wikipedia entry](https://en.wikipedia.org/wiki/YAML) for those interested).
 The important thing is that the YAML provides a set of very basic instructions for the website navigation and page structure.
 Make sure to fill in the `title` with a relevant and brief title.
-Also be sure to put the appropriate name for the `parent` - this will ensure that your page shows up in the appropriate spot in the navigation structure.
+Also be sure to put the appropriate name for the `parent` &mdash; this will ensure that your page shows up in the appropriate spot in the navigation structure.
 Options for `parent` include:

 * Data Manipulation
 * Geo-Spatial